The Oregon Mediation Association (OMA) is committed to the development, support and advocacy of mediation in the State of Oregon.

-- Directors are expected to actively participate in the leadership of OMA by regularly attending Board meetings, reading written reports and minutes, contributing their ideas and enthusiasm to the collaborative work and decision-making processes of the Board, and ensuring review of the Executive Director’s performance.
+- Directors are expected to actively participate in the leadership of OMA by regularly attending Board meetings, reading written reports and minutes, contributing their ideas and enthusiasm to the collaborative work and decision-making processes of the Board.
 Directors should request and receive sufficient information to adequately carry out these responsibilities.

-- Directors are expected to be loyal to OMA by: giving and requesting financial support for the organization; making decisions regarding funds; and supporting activities that will promote the organization’s public purpose rather than private interests.
+- Directors are expected to make decisions regarding funds and support activities that will promote the organization’s public purpose rather than private interests.
 All potential conflicts of interest with the organization must be examined carefully and dealt with openly.

-Upon appointment/election to the Board, each Director discusses with the Executive Director and President mutually agreed upon responsibilities for the coming year.
-S/he works, along with a committee or work group where appropriate, to fulfill those responsibilities.
-OMA Board members are expected to do their part to contribute to the work of the OMA Board by regular attendance at all Board meetings and by following through on their commitments, including fund raising.
-Board members are expected to let the President know if their situation changes to the extent that they can no longer fulfill their responsibilities as an OMA Board director.
+Upon appointment/election to the Board, the Director will meet and discuss mutually agreeable responsibilities for the coming year.
+This can include working alongside a committee or work group where appropriate, to fulfill those responsibilities.
+OMA Board members are expected to do their part to contribute to the work of the OMA Board by regular attendance at all Board meetings and by following through on their commitments.

 Board members must have:

 - An understanding of the dispute resolution community and how OMA fits into that community

 - A willingness and motivation to promote OMA and its activities